 The song was initially written for a 1932 musical, Americana, and it later became the soundtrack for the great depression.
-The lyrics are from the perspective of a beggar who has been ejected by the system.
+The lyrics are from the perspective of a beggar who the system has ejected.

 This classic lays out the necessity of money as a commodity that is more valuable than most emotions.
-Your loving gives me such a thrill, but your love doesn’t pay my bills.
+Your loving thrill me, but your love doesn’t pay my bills.
 This song became Motown Records’ first hit in June 1960.

 This song is based on the rule that those who have get more.
 It balances the utter frivolity of the rich and the absolute rejection of the poor and makes it into an intriguing polemic.

-In this soulful classic, Ray describes how a beast can be reduced to a beggar, and he then discovers the everyone is in the same boat as him.
+In this soulful classic, Ray describes how a beast can be reduced to a beggar and discovers that everyone is in the same boat as him.

 This track suggests that money is more important than love.
 It is a brave stance that a man searching for rich women is one of the considerable general-role reversals.